CoFHEE: A Co-processor for Fully Homomorphic Encryption Execution (Extended Version): Design Flow Overview

 \cofhee{}'s design is constrained by a limited chip area of $12mm^2$ and the use of $55nm$ CMOS technology from GlobalFoundries.
 Given the aforementioned limitations and the common encryption parameters used in FHE applications (Section \ref{sss:ctmul}), we have determined that the maximum polynomial degree that can be supported on the chip is $n=2^{13}$, with coefficient sizes of 128 bits.
 This is the largest coefficient size that can be accommodated within the design area constraints.
 In the case of $n=2^{14}$, extra communication is required.
 To achieve this goal, we have developed a system architecture that includes 1 Processing Element (PE), 3 dual-port and 5 single-port SRAMs.
 This configuration of units allows for full on-chip ciphertext multiplication with an Initiation Interval ($II$) of 1, as the dual-port SRAMs enable the simultaneous fetching and storing of 2 different operands in the same cycle.
+Moreover, we employed dual-port memory instead of having two single-port memories, because this choice helped in reducing memory layout complexity to load and store multiplier operands/results at the same time, mainly during NTT.
+It also helped in reducing area (since the area of a single dual-port memory is smaller than that of two single-port memories of the same size) and simplified controller design as both the operands/results required for the PE can be loaded/stored from/to the same memory.
+As in other works, dual-port memory is not specifically mentioned, we assume they use single-port SRAMs.
+Hence larger memory layout complexity for NTT.
 The majority of the available chip area is occupied by the SRAMs, with the remaining space allocated for the PEs, Multiplier Data Mover and Controller (MDMC), Direct Memory Access controller (DMA), General Purpose Configuration registers (GPCFG), and an ARM Cortex-M0 processor with its own memory.
 Additionally, the chip operates at a target frequency of $250$ MHz, which is limited by the memory latency, and has two voltage supplies, $3.3$ V for the IO pads and $1.2$ V for the logic core.
 Table \ref{tab:gpcfg} shows a representative subset of the 35 Configuration Registers in \cofhee{}.
 The configuration registers in CoFHEE are mapped to the memory range of 0x4002 0000 – 0x4002 FFFF, and the chip's memory base address follows the ARM Cortex M series memory map convention for memory and peripheral addresses.
+As mentioned before, our on-chip memory includes both dual-port and single-port memory.
+Dual-port memories are managed by assigning different base addresses to each port, treating them as two distinct address spaces at the bus level.
+The addition of dual-port memories helped in reducing memory layout complexity especially while loading/storing intermediate results for NTT.
+It also helped in simpler controller design, especially while performing NTT.